rfheise/clipy/Dev-info.md

 - [ ] Use audio sample rate when calling subtitle generator
     * Currently uses 16000HZ as hardcoded sample rate
     * fixing this might honestly fix the subtitle alignment issue
+- [ ] Fix issue with 1080P video eating up all the ram
+    * Create a raw frames object to manage raw frames
+    * Have it abstract all the io
+    * create a buffer with max buffer size under the hood to manage reading/writing frames to disk

 ## Features